cakephp/docs/ja/development/routing.rst

     // Will generate a URL like.
     /articles/index?page=1#top

-Router will also convert any unknown parameters in a routing array to querystring parameters.
+Router will also convert any unknown parameters in a ルーティング配列 to querystring parameters.
 The ``?`` is offered for backwards compatibility with older versions of CakePHP.